 - Once cold, remove the grill rack and scrub off any residue with a wire brush

 - Wash with a soapy scouring pad and dry

 - Remove the cold ashes from the grate and brush it out

 - Clean the rest of the barbecue with an oven cleaner to get rid of any accumulated grease and dirt

 - Always clean the rack, lid, drip trays and gas burners before putting away

-- Turn on the gas and heating the flavouriser bars for a time and clean when just warm
+- Turn on the gas and heat the flavouriser bars for a time and clean when just warm

 - Before you put your barbecue away, wash the outside with hot soapy water, rinse and dry thoroughly

 - We sell tailored covers for most of our barbecues which will prolong their life even when kept outdoors